pingcap/docs/tidb-cloud/changefeed-sink-to-mysql.md

 After completing the prerequisites, you can sink your data to MySQL.

-1. Navigate to the **Changefeed** tab of your TiDB cluster.
+1. Navigate to the **Data Replication** > **Changefeed** tab of your TiDB cluster.
 2. Click **Sink to MySQL**.
-3. Fill in the MySQL URL, user, and password.
+3. Fill in the MySQL Endpoints, user, and password in **MySQL Connection**, then click **Next** to test connectivity
+    - If the connectivity of MySQL is fine, it will go to the next step of configuration.
+    - Otherwise, it will display the connectivity error, which you need to deal with the error before clicking **Next** again.

+4. Filter the tables that do not need to be replicated and set the starting position of the sink
+    - **Table Filter** provides a simple way to filter the tables that need to be replicated by customing [table filter rules](/table-filter.md).
+Defaultlly there is a rule `*. *`, which stands for synchronizing all tables.
+        - Whenever you add a new rule, TiDB Cloud will query all the tables in TiDB and display the tables that can be synchronized in the list box on the right.
+Butthe list box on the right does not show the new tables that will also be replicated in the future, and the schema to be full replicated.
+    - In **Start Position**, Configure the starting position for this sink
-    - If you already have data in your TiDB Cluster, you must fill in a specific TSO number that Dumpling provides.
+        - If you do [Full load data](#full-load-data), you must fill in the specific TSO  that Dumpling provides.
-    - If you do not have any data in your TiDB Cluster, you can choose the "current" TSO.
+        - If you do not have any data in your TiDB Cluster, you can choose **start replication from now on**.
-4. Click **Test Connectivity**.
-If your TiDB Cluster can connect to the MySQL service, the **Confirm** button is displayed.
+        - Otherwise, you can custom the start time point by choosing **Start replica from a specific time**.

-5. Click **Confirm** and after a while, the sink will begin its work, and the status of the sink will be changed to "**Producing**".
+5. Click **Next** and after a while, the sink will begin its work, and the status of the sink will be changed to "**Producing**".
 6. After the operation is complete, set the GC time back (the default value is `10m`):

 {{< copyable "sql" >}}